Samuelomondi/TradeAlertsPro/README.md

 # TradeAlert

 TradeAlert is a web application designed to assist forex traders by generating trade signals using deterministic technical analysis.
 It provides a dashboard with tools for signal generation, a live market chart, risk management, trade history tracking, and a comprehensive sentiment analysis view with crucial market information.
 It also integrates with Telegram to send real-time signal notifications.

 ## Features

+- **On-Screen Setup**: No need to manage environment files.
+Enter your API keys for Gemini, Twelve Data, and Telegram directly into the application's settings page.
+Your keys are stored securely in your browser's local storage.
 - **Logic-Based Signal Generation**: Input a currency pair and timeframe to get a trade signal based on a consistent, deterministic set of rules.
 The system analyzes technical indicators (EMA, RSI, ATR) to generate a signal with an entry, stop loss, take profit, and a calculated lot size.
 - **Live Market Chart**: Each generated signal is accompanied by an interactive chart displaying recent price action and the EMA (20/50) indicators, providing immediate visual context for the trade signal.
 - **Telegram Notifications**: Automatically sends generated trade signals to a designated Telegram chat, allowing you to receive trade ideas on the go.